GingerBreadCap’s Hot Summer 2022

-We were thrilled to kick off Summer 2022 with news that one of our amazing portfolio companies has been acquired by a Fortune 500 global conglomerate.
+We kicked off the Summer of 2022 with news that one of our amazing portfolio companies had been acquired by a Fortune 500 global conglomerate.
 Read on about how it all happened for Basepaws Founder and CEO Anna Skaya.

 You may have heard about the acquisition of Basepaws, maker of genetic tests for cats, by animal health company Zoetis Inc. (NYSE:ZTS), announced on June 7.
 Founder and CEO Anna Skaya (pictured above with a few of her muses) launched the Santa Monica, CA-based company in 2017, after hearing a keynote speech by personal genomics company 23andMe Founder Anne Wojcicki, who quipped that someone should make a DNA test for felines and call it, “23 and Meow.”
 Anna went home that evening and bought the domain name.